 The Senior Seminar in History allows students the opportunity to learn how to choose an appropriate historical topic, identify relevant primary and secondary sources as well as evaluate them, conduct research, and write an original work of history.

 This LibGuide is designed to assist students in finding appropriate resources for their final assignment.
-These resource lists are by no means exhaustive, and at any point in the research process reference librarians are available to help further refine search techniques.
+These resource lists are by no means exhaustive, and at any point in the research process reference librarians are available to help further refine your search process.